ofload/native_updater/README.md

 );
 ```

-Or with the optional parameters you can use to customize the alert.
+Or with the optional parameters to customize the alert.

 ```dart
 NativeUpdater.displayUpdateAlert(